selfpublish/ccwc/README.md

 1. **Easy Method**: (github account **not** required!)
 Submit your idea on our [jotform](https://form.jotform.com/240856275763062) (note all submissions will initallly show up as an [issue](https://github.com/selfpublish/ccwc/issues)), before I review and move them to the official list of possible sessions.

-2. **Github Method** (preferred): (github account required) Post it directly to the [Github Discussion](https://github.com/selfpublish/ccwc/discussions/categories/suggestions-for-topics-speakers) board.
+2. **Github Method** (preferred): (github account required) Post it directly to the [Suggestions for Topics/Speakers Discussion](https://github.com/selfpublish/ccwc/discussions/categories/suggestions-for-topics-speakers) board.

-Reguarily, I'll consolidate submissions at the [CCWC40 Discussion](https://github.com/selfpublish/ccwc/discussions/categories/ccwc40) board where attendees will be invited to vote on the sessions they'd like to attend.
+> You can find the latest updates on the conference in the [CCWC40 Discussion](https://github.com/selfpublish/ccwc/discussions/categories/ccwc40) board, and if you haven't already added yourself our mailing list, you should do so [here](https://www.cuesta.edu/communityprograms/writers-conference/) - look for 'Subscribe.'

 Want more info on how to be involved in this year's conference?
 You can learn more at https://www.cuesta.edu/communityprograms/writers-conference/